ArpNetworking/metrics-client-java/README.md

 ### Gauges

 Gauges are the simplest metric to record.
 Samples for a gauge represent spot measurements.
 For example, the length of a queue or the number of active threads in a thread pool.
 Gauges are often used in separate units of work to measure the state of system resources, for example the row count in a database table.
 However, gauges are also useful in existing units of work, for example recording the memory in use at the beginning and end of each service request.

+### Annotations

+Annotations can be used to augment the context of the emitted metric.
+This can be useful for post-mortems or analysis outside the scope of the Metrics project.
+Currently, the Metrics project makes no use of these annotations.

 ### Closeable